Read the instructions below before submitting your manuscript!

 [See below to download a PDF version of these instructions listed below]

 1. Journal scope

-MalariaWorld Journal is the first truly Open Access, peer reviewed, journal with an exclusive focus on malaria – where you don’t pay to publish and you don’t pay to read.
+MalariaWorld Journal is an Open Access, peer reviewed, journal with an exclusive focus on malaria.
 There is no publisher behind the journal, and it is administered by and run through the MalariaWorld online platform.
 We believe that the high costs involved in Open Access publishing should be put to use in your research.

 MalariaWorld Journal publishes all articles related to malaria in the broadest sense.
 We encourage authors to submit manuscripts that reflect applied or field research.

 MalariaWorld Journal is aimed at the global community interested in malaria in its broadest sense.
 All articles are peer-reviewed.